ibm-cloud-docs/solution-tutorials/vpc-transit.hidden.md

 {: toc-services="vpc, transit-gateway, direct-link, dns-svcs cloud-databases,databases-for-redis"}
 {: toc-completion-time="2h"}

+This solution tutorial will walk through communication paths in a multi zone hub and spoke VPC model.

 This tutorial may incur costs.
 Use the [Cost Estimator](https://{DomainName}/estimator/review) to generate a cost estimate based on your projected usage.
 {: tip}